 “Adjust your macros.”

-It is all very confusing and it’s easy to get caught up or obsessed with a single piece of advice.
-Most diets tell us the “what” for a quick fix.
-But a lot of programs don’t give us any information about the “why.”
+It’s easy to get caught up with a single piece of advice.
+Most diets tell us the “what” for a quick fix, without giving us any information about the “why.”

 Back to basics: What makes up our food?